 Customs and Border Crossing Efficiency

 Delays at border crossings are a common bottleneck.
-The efficiency of customs clearance depends on correct documentation, harmonized regulations between countries, and the expertise of the chosen customs broker.
+The efficiency of customs clearance depends on correct documentation, harmonized regulations between countries, and the expertise of your customs broker.
 Minor errors in paperwork for high-value machinery can lead to costly and time-consuming disputes.

 Security and Political Stability